openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    must undergo.
 For example, if you require each response to receive three assessments, you could require each learner to assess five responses.

 If all responses have received assessments, but some learners have not completed the required number of peer assessments, those learners can assess responses that other learners have already assessed.
 The learner who submitted the response sees the additional peer assessments when he sees his score.
 However, the additional peer assessments do not count toward the score that the response receives.

 .. _Feedback Options:

 Feedback Options
 ****************

 By default, learners see a single comment field below the entire rubric.
 You can also add a comment field to an individual criterion or to several individual criteria.
 This comment field can contain up to 300 characters.

 The comment field appears below the options for the criterion.
 In the following image, both criteria have a comment field.
 There is also a field for overall comments on the response.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_CriterionAndOverallComments.png
-   :alt: Rubric with comment fields under each criterion and under overall response
+   :alt: Rubric with comment fields under each criterion and under overall response.
    :width: 600

 For more information, see :ref:`PA Add Rubric` and :ref:`PA Criteria Comment